NielsSkovgaard/starwars/README.md

 -
 Planets are added via the REST API.
 For every planet that is retrieved, the number of movies from SWAPI is part of the response object.

-- The REST API neither makes a lookup in the external SWAPI when a planet is saved nor retrieved.
+- The application neither makes a lookup in the external SWAPI when a planet is saved nor retrieved.
 That would give higher response times for the users.

-- Instead, the REST API fetches all "Planet Name" → "Number of Movies" relations from SWAPI on the first time they are needed.
+- Instead, the application fetches all "Planet Name" → "Number of Movies" relations from SWAPI at the first time they are needed.
 The data will stay cached in memory until the application is stopped.
-  - Thus, the first REST API call after starting the application takes around +3 seconds to "warm up" the application i.e. call SWAPI to build the cache.
+  - Thus, the first REST API call after starting the application will take around +3 seconds extra to "warm up" the application i.e. call SWAPI to build the cache.
-  - Afterwards, all relevant SWAPI data will be cached, and lookups will be fast.
+  - Afterward, all relevant SWAPI data will be cached in memory, and lookups will be fast.
+(The memory footprint is very small).

 Data Storage: MongoDB
 -